mathletedev/notebook/history 110/quiz terms/Quiz 10.md

 > But in 1834, a new anti-Jackson coalition emerged, united chiefly by their hostility to the president’s authoritarian style.
 They claimed that he was ruling like a domineering monarch, dubbing him “King Andrew I,” and labeled his Democratic followers Tories.
 The new anti-Jackson coalition called itself the **Whig party**, a name that had been used by the Patriots of the American Revolution (as well as the parliamentary opponents of the Tories in Britain).

 > The Whig party grew directly out of the National Republican party led by John Quincy Adams, Henry Clay, and Daniel Webster.
 The Whigs also found support among Anti-Masons and even some Democrats who resented President Jackson’s war on the national bank.
 Of the forty-one Democrats in Congress who had voted against Jackson on rechartering the national bank, twenty-eight had joined the Whigs by 1836.
-For the next twenty years, the Whigs and the Democrats would be the two major political parties, and for a second time a two-party system emerged
+For the next twenty years, the Whigs and the Democrats would be the two major political parties, and for a second time a two-party system emerged.

 ## Panic of 1837